 How To Get Started

 The first step is to arrange an initial meeting.
 This is an opportunity for you to meet me, to talk about the issues you are facing, and how you think counselling might help.

-My consulting room is located in Central North Oxford (OX2), within easy reach of the city centre.
+My consulting room is located in South East Oxford (OX4), within easy reach of the city centre and the M40.